mattfergoda/semantic-image-search/README.md

 ## Tests
 Tests are configured to run against a test database and test S3 bucket.
 To run the tests, you will need to:
 - Configure a test S3 bucket in AWS with appropriate permissions for an external service to make API calls to it.
 - Create a test relational database locally.
+Enable the pgvector extension in the database by connecting to it and running `CREATE EXTENSION vector;`
 - Update the `pytest.ini` file in the root of the project.
 This contains environment variables that, during testing, will override those specified in the `.env`:
     ```
     [pytest]